Voluntarynet/voluntary.app/README.md

 - a desktop-like (e.g. AppKit) UI framework in which apps can be built with no templates or html
 - a Miller column based scalable, reactive UI system which automatically adjusts to work on desktop and mobile
 - a naked objects framework which dynamically generate the UI based on model objects (most apps require no UI code)
-- an intergrated client-side transparent persistence framework (most apps require developer to declare stored objects and fields)
+- an intergrated client-side transparent persistence framework (most apps only require developer to declare stored objects and fields)
 - a notifications system which automatically synchronizes the UI, model, and persistence

 On top of this system, decentralized apps (dapps) can quicky be built with very little code.